Questions and Answers About Sturgis Buffalo Chip® Camping

 The Buffalo Chip has more than 60 free showers conveniently located at the North and South ends of the campground.
 We are proud to provide guests with hot, clean showers and well-maintained shower stalls.
 We employ a full time staff during the Rally to keep shower houses serviced around the clock.
-In addition, many shower vendors are set up throughout the campground, providing guests showers for a nominal fee.

 What are the bathrooms like?

 There are multiple buildings of flush toilets in the amphitheater area.
 Both the north and south showers also have flush toilets.
 There are hundreds of portable toilets grouped throughout the campground.
 Each group of toilets has a staff of attendants assigned to sanitize the each toilet after each use and hand you a paper towel.
 Now that’s service!

 Dozens of permanent outhouses are located throughout the campground.
 Each one is cleaned, sanitized and maintained daily throughout the Rally